cindypan1999/cindypan1999.github.io/_posts/25-10-12-china-week-2.md

 <img src="/pictures/china/michelle.jpg"/>

 Finally we reached our target destination, which was the famous cat cafe where giant expensive cats lounge on the roof of the building.
 We urgently purchased entry and ran upstairs.
-To my delight, I found so many adorable kittens.
+To my delight, I found many adorable kittens.
 We were all obsessed with the munchkin cats, I have never seen something so cute in my life.
 We stayed there for hours.
 Upon leaving, we saw a shiba dressed in Hawaiian gear shaking its butt in front of the window.

-# Shanghai (5/30-5/31)
+# Shanghai (May 30-31)

-#### 5/30
+#### May 30

 <img src="/pictures/china/bratz.jpg"/>